 During your child's first year at school, they will be working to achieve a set of seventeen 'Early Learning Goals.'
 At the end of the year, children will be assessed as working at an emerging or an expected level.

+Personal, Social and Emotional Development

+Self-Regulation

-Personal, Social and Emotional Development Self-Regulation -Show an understanding of their own feelings and those of others and regulate their behaviour accordingly. -Set and work towards simple goals, being able to wait for what they want and control their immediate impulses when appropriate. -Give focused attention to what their teacher says, responding appropriately even when engaged in an activity and show an ability to follow instructions involving several ideas and actions.
-Managing Self -Be confident to try new activities and show independence, resilience and perseverance in the face of challenge. -Explain the reasons for rules, know right from wrong and try to behave accordingly. -Manage their own basic hygiene and personal needs, including dressing, going to the toilet and understanding the importance of healthy food choices.
-Building Relationship --Work and play cooperatively and take turns with others. -Form positive attachments to adults and friendships with peers. -Show sensitivity to their own and to others' needs.
-Communication and Language -listen attentively to what they hear with relevant questions, comments and actions when being read to and during whole class discussions and small group interactions. -Make comments about what they have heard and ask questions to clarify their understanding. -Hold conversations when engaged in back and forth exchanges with their teacher and peers.
+-Show an understanding of their own feelings and those of others and regulate their behaviour accordingly.

+-Set and work towards simple goals, being able to wait for what they want and control their immediate impulses when appropriate. -Give focused attention to what their teacher says, responding appropriately even when engaged in an activity and show an ability to follow instructions involving several ideas and actions.

+Managing Self

+- -Be confident to try new activities and show independence, resilience and perseverance in the face of challenge. - -Explain the reasons for rules, know right from wrong and try to - behave accordingly.

+-Manage their own basic hygiene and personal needs, including dressing, going to the toilet and understanding the importance of healthy food choices.

+Building Relationships

+- -Work and play cooperatively and take turns with others. - -Form positive attachments to adults and friendships with peers. - Show sensitivity to their own and to others' needs.

+Communication and Language

+Listening

+-Listen attentively to what they hear with relevant questions, comments and actions when being read to and during whole class discussions and small group interactions.

+- -Make comments about what they have heard and ask questions to clarify their understanding. - -Hold conversations when engaged in back and forth exchanges with their teacher and peers.

+Speaking

-peaking -Participate in small group, class and 1 to 1 discussions, offering their own ideas, using recently introduced vocabulary. -Offer explanations for why things might happen, making use of recently introduced vocabulary from stories, nonfiction, rhymes and poems when appropriate. -Express their ideas and feelings about their experiences using full sentences, including use of past, present and future tenses and making use of conjunctions, with model line and support from their teacher.
-Physical Development Gross Motor Skills -Negotiate space and obstacles safely, with consideration for themselves and others. -Demonstrate strength, balance and coordination when playing. -Move energetically, such as running, jumping, dancing, hopping, skipping and climbing.
-Fine Motor Skills -Hold a pencil effectively in preparation for fluent writing-using the tripod grip in almost all cases. -Use a range of small tools, including scissors, paintbrushes and cutlery. -Begin to show accuracy and care when drawing.
-Literacy Comprehension Demonstrate understanding of what has been read to them by retelling stories and narratives using their own words and recently introduced vocabulary. -Anticipate-where appropriate-key events in -Use and understand recently introduced vocabulary during discussions about stories, non-fiction, rhymes and poems and during role-play.
-Word Reading -Say a sound for each letter in the alphabet and at least 10 digraphs. -Read words consistent with their phonic knowledge by sound-blending. -Read aloud simple sentences and books that are consistent with their phonic knowledge, including common exception words Writing Write recognisable letter, most of which are correctly formed.
+- -Participate in small group, class and 1 to 1 discussions, offering their own ideas, using recently introduced vocabu- - -Offer explanations for why things might happen, making use of recently introduced vocabulary from stories, non-fiction, rhymes and poems when appropriate. - -Express their ideas and feelings about their experiences using full sentences, including use of past, present and future tenses and making use of conjunctions, with modelling and support from their teacher.

+Physical Development

+- -Negotiate space and obstacles safely, with consideration for themselves and others. - -Demonstrate strength, balance and coordination - -Move energetically, such as running, jumping, dancing, hopping, skipping and climbing.

+Fine Motor Skills

+- -Hold a pencil effectively in preparation for fluent writing-using the tripod grip in almost all cases. -Use a range of small tools, including scissors, paintbrushes and cutlery. - -Begin to show accuracy and care when drawing.

+Literacy

+Comprehension

+- -Demonstrate understanding of what has been read to them by retelling stories and narratives using their own words and recently introduced vocabulary. - -Anticipate-where appropriate-key events in - -Use and understand recently introduced vocabulary during discussions about stories, non-fiction, rhymes and poems and during role-play.

+Word Reading

+- -Say a sound for each letter in the alphabet and at least 10 digraphs. - -Read words consistent with their phonic knowledge by sound-blending. - -Read aloud simple sentences and books that are consistent with their phonic knowledge, including common exception words.

+- Writing -Write recognisable letter, most of which are correctly formed. - -Spell words by identifying sounds in them and representing the sounds with a letter or letters. -Write simple phrases and sentences that can be read by others.

+Mathematics

+Number